Cameron Stockdale, Ed.D.

 Yousra Salima Benjelloun, B.Sc., DIP.Eng.

-Administrative Coordinator and Project Manager
+Admin.
+Coordinator / Project Manager

 Yousra is the administrative coordinator and project manager at WWI.
 She is the moderator for our public access webinar program and is responsible for the implementation of online learning activities.
 In collaboration with Lisa Mighton, Yousra also plans webinars and manages our social media messaging.
 She coordinates our web and digital marketing, manages the WWI website as well as various activities related to webinars.
 Yousra completed her Bachelor’s degree in science with an emphasis in physics and her diploma in engineering in mechatronics from the University of the Fraser Valley.
 In her spare time, Yousra enjoys outdoor activities such as going on hikes, traveling, and photography, as well as learning about innovative technologies.

-Emma Hughes, MSc Econ.
+Emma Hughes, MSc Economics

 Information Resources Coordinator

 Emma has several years of experience working in information and knowledge environments, including supporting systematic reviews and building Communities of Practice.
 She has previously undertaken needs assessments and is passionate about breaking down barriers to information.
 As Information Resources Coordinator she is responsible for the Health and Work Productivity portal, literature searches and research.